RAHS Library Collections

 Oddfellows Magazine, 15 June 1930.

-About Adastra
+About Adastra Airways Pty Ltd

-In 1930, Captain Frank William Follett (1892-1950) and Henry Talbot Hammond (1894-1982), a fellow First World War veteran, founded the Adastra Airways Pty.
-Ltd. Both men served in the Australian Flying Corps and worked as flying instructors after the war.
+In 1930, Captain Frank William Follett (1892-1950) and Henry Talbot Hammond (1894-1982), a fellow First World War veteran, founded Adastra Airways Pty.
+Ltd. Both men had served in the Australian Flying Corps and worked as flying instructors after the war.

 Frank’s younger sister, Evelyn Mary Follett (1902-1977), was also a founding director of the company.
 Evelyn, the third woman in Australia to obtain a private pilot licence, was one of six women pilots who provided an aerial escort for British aviator Amy Johnson when she arrived in Sydney on 4 June 1930.